m1maker/ngt-docs/ngt_documents/main/objects/datetime/properties.md

 datetime object

-# properties
+# Properties

-variable| description
+Variable | Description
 ---|---
-year | the year.
+year | The year.
-month | the month.
+month | The month.
-day | the day.
+day | The day.
-hour | the hour.
+hour | The hour.
-minute | the minute.
+minute | The minute.
-second | the second.
+second | The second.